tatsu-lab/alpaca_eval/README.md

 - **Human cross-annotations (3K)** in order to further analyze automatic evaluators we selected (via stratified sampling across models and datasets) 650 examples from the AlpacaFarm evaluation set and collected 4 human annotations per example.
 This allows us to estimate the bias and variance of automatic evaluators.
-- **AlpacaEval set (800)** we made a slight simplification of the AlpacaFarm evaluation set, which consists of merging the instruction and input fields into a single instruction field.
+- **AlpacaEval set (800)** we made slight modifications/simplification of the AlpacaFarm evaluation set.
+In particular, we first merged the instruction and input fields into a single instruction field.
 This affects 1/4 of the examples in the AlpacaFarm evaluation set, all of which are from the [self-instruct evaluation set](https://arxiv.org/abs/2212.10560).
+Second we regenerated the text-davinci-003 reference outputs without limiting the length of its outputs.

 # Citation